aarenson/PHPCap/docs-md/DeveloperGuide.md

       isn't set, the tests for this will be skipped.
       See [CA Certificate file](CACertificateFile.md) for more information on how to do this.
+    * To run all of the report tests, you will need to manually set up a report for the longitudinal data project and then set the __longitudinal.data.report.id__ property in your __tests/config.ini__ file to the ID of the report.
+If the ID property is not set, then the tests that use the report will not be run.
+You need to set up an "Exercise" report as follows:
+        * Include these fields in this order: study_id, age, ethnicity, race, sex, gym, aerobics
+        * Filter (only) by the following events: "Enrollment (Arm 1: Drug A)", "Enrollment (Arm 2: Drug B)"

 Note: the .gitignore file in PHPCap is set to ignore the __tests/config.ini__ file, so that your personal API tokens will not be committed to Git.